krkn-chaos/cerberus/docs/installation.md

 $ podman run --name=cerberus --net=host -v <path_to_kubeconfig>:/root/.kube/config:Z -v <path_to_cerberus_config>:/root/cerberus/config/config.yaml:Z -d quay.io/openshift-scale/cerberus:latest
 $ podman logs -f cerberus
 ```

 The go/no-go signal ( True or False ) gets published at http://`<hostname>`:8080.
 Note that the cerberus will only support ipv4 for the time being.

 **NOTE**: The report is generated at /root/cerberus/cerberus.report inside the container, it can mounted to a directory on the host in case we want to capture it.

+If you want to build your own Cerberus image, see [here](https://github.com/cloud-bulldozer/cerberus/tree/master/containers/build_own_image-README.md).
+To run Cerberus on Power (ppc64le) architecture, build and run a containerized version by following the instructions given [here](https://github.com/cloud-bulldozer/cerberus/tree/master/containers/build_own_image-README.md).

 ## Run containerized Cerberus as a Kubernetes/OpenShift deployment
 Refer to the [instructions](https://github.com/openshift-scale/cerberus/blob/master/containers/README.md#cerberus-as-a-kubernetesopenshift-application) for information on how to run cerberus as a Kubernetes or OpenShift application.